calebljl/CODE_EXP_project1/git_commands.md

 `git merge hotfix`
 simple "fast-foward" merge back into main branch

+- \*IMPT: BEFORE RUNNING THIS COMMAND, need to `git switch main` to return to main branch first
+- resolve merge conflicts in VSC: either accept current, accept incoming, both, or edit the code again to compromise between the two
+- AFTER RESOLVING CONFLICTS: `git commit -m "merge conflict resolved"` and to finish the merge

 `git branch -d hotfix`
 delete branch if no longer needed